-The healthy cooking methods described here best capture the flavor and retain the nutrients in foods without adding excessive amounts of fat or salt.
+The healthy-cooking methods described here best capture the flavor and retain the nutrients in foods without adding excessive amounts of fat or salt.
 Use them often to prepare your favorite dishes.
-Click the tabs to the left for a description of these healthy cooking methods.

 Broiling and grilling

-To poach foods, gently simmer ingredients in water or a flavorful liquid, such as broth, vinegar or wine, until they're cooked through and tender.
+To poach foods, gently simmer ingredients in water or a flavorful liquid, such as broth or wine, until they're cooked through and tender.
 The food retains its shape during cooking.
-For stove-top poaching, choose a covered pan that best fits the size and shape of the food so that you need a minimal amount of liquid.
+For stove-top poaching, choose a covered pan that best fits the size and shape of the food so that you can use a minimal amount of liquid.

 Sauteing quickly cooks relatively small or thin pieces of food.
 If you choose a good-quality nonstick pan, you can cook food without using fat.
 Depending on the recipe, use low-sodium broth, cooking spray or water in place of oil.

 Searing quickly browns the surface of food at a high temperature, locking in flavor and adding a crusty texture to meats and other proteins.
 Heat a pan on high heat and use a small amount of oil for a golden crust.
 Finish cooking with another cooking method such as braising or roasting.

 One of the simplest cooking techniques is steaming food in a perforated basket suspended above simmering liquid.
 If you use a flavorful liquid or add seasonings to the water, you'll flavor the food as it cooks.

 A traditional Asian method, stir-frying quickly cooks small, uniform-sized pieces of food while they're rapidly stirred in a wok or large nonstick frying pan.
 You need only a small amount of oil or cooking spray for this cooking method.